 Other Approvals Required

 This application addresses all approvals required for the Parkburn project under the RMA, Wildlife Act 1953 and the Conservation Act 1987.
 Land access approvals will be required from Land information New Zealand (LINZ) in relation to works located along the margins of Lake Dunstan/Te Wairere where these are located within Crown Land.
-An easement across the marginal strip adjoining the Park Burn will be required, which is subject to agreement in principle the Department of Conservation (DOC).

 Statement of Qualifications and Experience